 Step 4: Draw

 Grab your favorite tool to draw in your eyebrow hair strokes!
 Every artist has their own signature pre-draw technique, so it is important to find the way that works best for you.
 My preferred method is to design for impact first, symmetry second.
 I use a freehand approach and sketch out each eyebrow hair stroke then match the eyebrows up to what looks flattering on the client as opposed to measuring out exactly symmetrical eyebrows.
-I find that most people have varied contours and bone structure on each side of their face so trying to achieve perfect symmetry should not be the goal.
+I find that most people have varied contours and bone structures on each side of their face so trying to achieve perfect symmetry can be challenging.
 Often times when artists use measurement tools, the results still end up looking uneven.
 My goal is to find harmony and balance between my eyebrow design and the client's face.

 Once you have consulted with your client, designed their brows, and made absolutely sure that they were in LOVE with the final result, it's time to make them permanent!
-As of right now, there is no drawing tool that will stay in place on the skin throughout an entire microblading procedure, but a precise pre-draw it will make your life SO much easier while microblading the initial hair strokes.
-Then, you can easily trace the initial strokes from your first pass as your guide as you finish your client's new brows.
+As of right now, there is no drawing tool that will stay in place on the skin throughout an entire procedure, but a precise pre-draw it will make your life SO much easier while completing your first pass.
+When completing your skeleton pace, ensure you trace your design so that when you wipe, your outline is not erased.
 Just be careful not to smudge your design away as you make your first pass.

-So if you're looking to really up your pre-draw game, we definitely recommend trying out a few of our new pencils!
-Our pre-draw tools are designed to add convenience and ease-of-use to your prep and pre-draw routine.
-Plus, they come in packs of three, so you don't have to worry about running out too quickly!
-Check them out here:
+So if you're looking to level up your pre-draw game, we definitely recommend trying out a few of our new pencils!
+Our pre-draw tools are designed to add convenience and ease of use to your prep and pre-draw routine.
+Plus, they come in packs of three or singles.

 Blading the left brow at diff angle is challenging